dashpay/docs/docs/user/masternodes/setup-evonode.rst

   Dash Platform will include multiple services that must be configured properly for a high-performance masternode to operate correctly.
-A :ref:`dashmate-based installation <hpmn-setup-install-dashmate>` is recommended to ensure your configuration is functional.
+A :ref:`dashmate-based installation <evonode-setup-install-dashmate>` is recommended to ensure your configuration is functional.

 To manually download and install the components of your Dash high-performance